open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 For an ASP.NET application, adding instrumentation is typically done in the `Global.asax.cs`.
 Refer to documentation for [OpenTelemetry.Instrumentation.AspNet](../OpenTelemetry.Instrumentation.AspNet/README.md).

-**`AddHttpClientInstrumentation` vs. `AddHttpWebRequestInstrumentation`**

-For .NET Framework, two extensions methods exist:
-`AddHttpClientInstrumentation` and `AddHttpWebRequestInstrumentation`.
-.NET Framework's implementation of HttpClient uses HttpWebRequest internally, so using one extension method over the other allows for configuring options independently for HttpClient instrumentation vs. HttpWebRequest instrumentation.

 ## Advanced configuration

 This instrumentation can be configured to change the default behavior by using